RobbinLawJavaScript/javascript-demos/ee-forms/ee-exercise/ReadMe.md

 1. Including an input element with the type attribute value of submit
 2. Including a button element with the type attribute of submit

-For this exercise we will use an input element.
+For this exercise we will use a button element.

 Type the following code for adding the event listener in the project's main.js file: